icatic1/SI-Grupa2/README.md

 - Access to all stored devices by their ID
 - Access to all captures for each stored device
 - Capture download
-- Changing configuration settings for each device
+- Managing configuration settings for each device
 - Synchronized update registered in the local version and vice versa
 - Live camera review